The North Wing

 Immediately next to the porch and connected to it by a pair of doors was the small antechamber of the North Lustral Area (right).
 To Evans it was the connection was obvious.
 Visitors who entered here must have undergone ritual purification before proceeding to the heart of the palace.
 Unlike the anonymous processions that came in through the West Porch, these people would have dealt directly with the ruler of the palace, be that king or goddess.

 The lustral basin is fairly typical and sits near the south-eastern corner of a larger enclosure, facing the doors from the antechamber.
 The southern door led straight to the down staircase.
 The stepped balustrade supported three tapering columns.
 The room is a short rectangle measuring about 2.5 x 2.5 metres and is 2 metres deep.
 The walls had a dado of gypsum slabs and the floor was paved with the same material.
-Evans found the basin Plan of the North Lustral Areafull of carbonized material that had fallen from the upper part of the building.
+Evans found the basin full of carbonized material that had fallen from the upper part of the building.
 On the floor were clay and stone vessels—the latter including ewers and spouted bowls with inlaid decoration.
 They were certainly used to pour liquids, scented oils and water, so the ‘lustral’ connection is understandable in this case, at least.
 Similar vessels were found in the surrounding courtyard along with the lid of an Egyptian bowl bearing the cartouche of the Hyksos pharaoh of Egypt, Khyan who ruled in the 17th century BC.

 It looks as though, after emerging from the lustral basin, the visitor would then turn right and head around the building to take part in other rituals in the open courtyard.
 The way things are arranged, it looks like groups of people rather than individuals took part.